dashbird/site/content/knowledge-base/architectural-patterns/serverless-functions-composition-strategies.md

 * Deployed independently
 * Easily testable

-These component services are then composed (or orchestrated) into a cohesive and organized workflow to fulfill higher level tasks and accomplish the business or practical purposes expected from the system.
+These component services are then composed (or orchestrated) into a cohesive and organized workflow to fulfill higher-level tasks and accomplish the business or practical purposes expected from the system.

-Having independent components enables software reusability and enables decoupling of the software architecture.
+Having independent components enables software reusability and decoupling of the software architecture.
 As a result, the entire system can be easier to test, extend and maintain.

 # How about composition in Serverless?